Journey into Fear (1943 film): Shooting

-Journey into Fear was in production January 6 – March 12, 1942.
+Journey into Fear was in production from January 6, 1942 to March 12, 1942, with editing lasting till May.
 The director was Norman Foster.
 Peter Bogdanovich later asked Welles if he had anything to do with directing the scene on the building ledge.
-"Well, we all did—whoever was nearest the camera, there was no other way to get it made, because of the difficulties", Welles said.
+"Well, we all did—whoever was nearest the camera, there was no other way to get it made, because of the difficulties," Welles said.
 "It was a terrible situation."
 The cast and crew had all been working for 24 hours to complete Welles's scenes before he departed for Brazil, to film It's All True.
-"It was a collaborative effort", Welles said.
+"It was a collaborative effort," Welles said.

 Welles did produce and design the picture and wrote the script with Joseph Cotten.
 Welles's main contribution as producer was the opening sequence in which the assassin listens to an old gramophone record while loading his gun.
 Welles said that at the time he thought he was the first to come up with a scene before the titles begin.
-He later learned that Lewis Milestone had done it in Of Mice and Men, a film Welles hadn't seen.
+He later learned that Lewis Milestone had done it in Of Mice and Men, a 1939 film Welles hadn't seen.

 Modern filmographies acknowledge Welles's contributions as director, producer and screenwriter.

 Release

 During the film's post-production, Welles was fired by RKO and his Mercury unit told to leave the studio.
 The film was edited without Welles's involvement.

+According to Mark Robson, " They made an incomplete film; that is to say, the film was finished but it had no finish.
+It had wonderful things in it, but it also had much that was very silly."
+Robson says he "was on very good terms with [Welles] and asked him if I could try to put Journey into Fear back into some continuity that would please him.
+He agreed and I did.
+He was quite pleased with the results and only then consented to come in and make a finish to the picture."

 Box office

-According to RKO records, the film made a loss of $193,000.
+According to RKO records, the film incurred a loss of $193,000.

 Home media

-Turner Home Entertainment released the film on VHS (Cat.
+Turner Home Entertainment released the film on laserdisc in 1989 and on VHS (Cat.
 No. 2049) in 1991.
+It has been released on DVD in Italy.
+In 2024, Warner Archive released a 68-minute version of Journey Into Fear on Blu-ray in the United States and Canada.

+Remake

+A remake was released in 1975.